 - Include a framework to maximize resources by leveraging available funding, and, where possible, identify new and existing, but not maximized, revenue streams (through State and federal advocacy, and opportunities for local investments) to support home visiting expansion.”

-UPDATE: The Consortium* supports the reauthorization of Federal MIECHV funding, which is set to expire in September of 2017.
+The Consortium* supports the reauthorization of Federal MIECHV funding, which expired on September 30, 2017.
 The LA County Board of Supervisors also supports MIECHV reauthorization.
 Please see the Board of Supervisors’ motion affirming the County’s support for MIECHV, unanimously passed on May 23, 2017.

 For information on MIECHV and advocacy resources related to MIECHV reauthorization, please visit the National Home Visiting Coalition’s website.
 For California-specific advocacy resources related to MIECHV reauthorization, please visit Children Now’s website.